reyarqueza/react-redux-thunk-example/README.md

 npm run build
 ```

 The file /public/js/bundle.js will be overwritten and minfied in production mode (with  source maps as a separate file).
+There will be no watch mode, and the build process will exit after completion.